 … is a day during which Year 10 students from ANY school or college in southern Tasmania can speak with GYC teachers about any of the more than 100 courses available at the College next year.
 Current Year 11 students are also invited to attend.

-The PATHWAYS EXPO will be held in the BOSCO CENTRE, Glenorchy Campus, from 9am-8pm on WEDNESDAY 14 JUNE (2017).
+The PATHWAYS EXPO was held in the BOSCO CENTRE, Glenorchy Campus, from 9am-8pm on WEDNESDAY 14 JUNE (2017).

 Duke of Edinburgh International Awards

-Guilford Young College plans to offer the Duke of Edinburgh’s International Awards program in 2018.
+Guilford Young College plans to offer the Duke of Edinburgh’s International Awards program (Gold level) in 2018.